aristotelisagoratsios/react-calculator/README.md

+# react-calculator
-# A mini project Calculator, created from the framework ReactJS of Javascript Program Language!
+A mini project Calculator, created from the framework ReactJS of Javascript Program Language!

 # Getting Started with Create React App